Home Music Live Streaming is Complex AF and I Never Knew!

 Our current age of “effortless streaming” sits atop roughly 25 years of failures, improvements, and innovations.
 The rise and success of live streaming is the result of the perfect storm between bandwidth increases and the pressure to optimize video for handheld devices as we grew more attached to our phones as a society.
 Historically, live shows just didn’t work, with repeated server crashes and viewer numbers overwhelming even the most ambitious forecasting leading to annoying buffering or a show simply failing altogether.
 The adoption of live streaming as an option on social media platforms was a huge turning point for the format in general.
 It finally became accessible to a wider audience of both content producers and viewers who were now able to broadcast without the need for a broadcast company.
 It was noted that the rise of the Millennial generation has fueled the need for live streaming to be more accessible as the generation as a whole tends to value experiences over material items.
 This is referred to as the experience economy and Millenials have grown it exponentially with Gen Z quickly following suit with their inclination to live content as well.

 As both generations of artists are working to determine their niche, live streaming makes it possible for them to play exactly what they want and have their fans come to them.
 Artists are being given the opportunity to expand themselves artistically to other genres or even produce tribute specials and throwback sets that don’t usually fit into a tour setting organically.
 One panelist argued that offering one’s content through a live stream platform doesn’t cheapen what they have to offer, but rather, it stirs up more excitement for what’s to come and leads to the creation of super fans.
 Beyond that, live streaming brings to the surface valuable data for artists to refer to when they are making plans for the future.
 Looking into numbers related to your live stream can reveal not only how many people are tuning into your stream, but also how long they are staying and to what level are they engaging with your content.
-Being able to share a brand new song directly with your fans and receive immediate feedback on a large scale is going to fuel the creativity in the as we have never seen before.
+Being able to share a brand new song directly with your fans and receive immediate feedback on a large scale is going to fuel the creativity in the EDM community as we have never seen before.

 Dave Dresden Live Streaming